Newly Launched AMD Integrative Biology Initiative - A Community Resource of Patient iPSC lines

 - cover a cohort of 73 AREDS2 patients (chosen based on known AMD risk alleles) in this undertaking that is done in partnership with the New York Stem Cell Foundation Research Institute (NYSCF).

-There are over 50 iPSC lines now available from NYSCF and the accompanying genomic and phenotypic data will be available to the research community later this fall.
+There are now 60 iPSC lines now available from NYSCF and the accompanying genomic and phenotypic data will be available to the research community later this year.
+You can view this data NEI EyePSC page and it will be updated as new information is posted.

 Isogenic control lines in which the risk alleles have been corrected will be available next year.
 These iPSC lines are intended for research use and requestors will be required to submit a description of their research when requesting the lines.